kaiomagalhaes/blog/en/the-art-of-delivering-products.md

 Last week a friend asked me for a meeting because he wanted to talk about a big idea that was *Insert your big idea here*.
 He kept saying that everyone who he had spoken to, told him that it was great and he could make a lot of money from it.
 There he convinced me, the idea was good.

 Now let's make some things clear, the final product that he had in mind could be good **if** and only if it was well created and the process well executed.
-He could get rich, but again, this is not only because the idea itself.
+He could get rich, but again, this is not only because of the idea itself.

 When I started the real questions things got a little hot.